bimo2/DNA/README.md

 #### Arguments

 Tasks can accept multiple arguments by passing them to the `_` command.
 You can define arguments by adding `[templates]` to commands.
 Arguments are passed to the task as a stack so each template in the execution is replaced by the next available argument in the stack.
-By default, templates resolve to an empty string.
+You can specify default values for undefined arguments by adding them to the `[template=0]`.
+Templates without defaults will resolve to an empty string.

 #### Environment Variables

 Environment variables are DNA constants that can be used in any command.
 You can set environment variables by defining them in the `env` object.
 Note that all environment variables should be valid JSON strings only.
 Variables can be referenced in commands by name prefixed with `&`.

+#### System Requirements

+The `_ check` command verifies if the system has the required programs and files installed to use the project scripts.
+You can define system requirements as key/values in the top level `_system` object.
+For commands that should be available in `$PATH`, use the command name (ex. `go` or `node`) as the value and for required files, like dynamic C/C++ headers, use the absolute path of the file.

 #### Comments